Frequently Asked Questions

 "What kind of training do you have to have to be a licensed acupuncturist in Kentucky?"

 Please note that these requirements are for licensed acupuncturists only.
 "Dry needling," also called "trigger point acupuncture" and "trigger point dry needling," is a practice that is far less regulated in Kentucky, and does not have such stringent requirements.
 The practice of trigger point dry needling is a therapy that is already part of the scope of practice for acupuncturists, but the state allows some other practitioners (doctors and physical therapists come to mind, and maybe also chiropractors) to learn how to deliver this modality but does not have any requirements on what kind of training program these practitioners have to go through in order to offer the service.
-This means that a PT can go to a weekend seminar and spend 16 hours in a classroom talking about it, and then go back to their office and start practicing dry needling on their patients without any clinical experience, competency exams, additional licensure processes, additional malpractice coverage, or clean needle and other safety training.
+This means that a PT can go to a weekend seminar and spend 16 hours in a classroom talking about it, and then go back to their office and start practicing dry needling on their patients without any clinical experience, competency exams, additional licensure processes, additional malpractice coverage, clean needle and other safety training, or continuing education.

 "How safe is acupuncture?"

 When acupuncture is administered by a fully trained, board-certified, licensed acupuncturist, it's very safe.
 We use only single-use pre-sterilized solid filiform acupuncture needles (meaning they're used once and discarded rather than being sterilized and reused, and they're extra thin and solid so they're super flexible), and we are trained to know not only where to place the needles, but how deeply and at what angle we can insert them safely.
-Our board certification includes a fourth exam administered by the Council of Colleges of Acupuncture and Oriental Medicine, the CNT or Clean Needle Technique exam.
+Our board certification includes an exam administered by the Council of Colleges of Acupuncture and Oriental Medicine, the CNT or Clean Needle Technique exam.
 This exam makes sure that we're trained in the most effective infection control practices, including but not limited to proper hand washing, proper handling of used and unused needles, proper cleaning and disinfection of reusable medical devices like cups and gua sha boards, and how to properly use PPE or Personal Protective Equipment like masks and gloves.
 That said, like every medical intervention, there are risks associated with acupuncture.
 Most commonly, adverse events (risks) include bruising and minor bleeding.
 More major risks include puncture of arteries and organs which can lead to serious problems like infection or pneumothorax ("collapsed lung").
 However, instances of scary things like that are exceptionally rare.
 If you have an allergy to silicone, latex, or metals like nickel, please be sure to let us know so that we can choose the right needles and PPE to use during your treatment.

 "How often do I have to get acupuncture for it to work?"